Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 The Pearl Crescent can be found in open fields, gardens, and meadows.

-And the best part, they feed on nectar from various flowers, such as asters, black-eyed Susans, and goldenrods.
+The best part is that they feed on nectar from various flowers, such as asters, black-eyed Susans, and goldenrods.

 In addition to their beauty, Pearl Crescents also play an important role in pollination and the overall health of Missouri’s ecosystem.